Last Updated on

-Low carb and keto diets have become extremely popular over the past few years.
+Low carb and keto diets have gained increasing popularity in the nutrition world over the last few years.

 If these diets are designed well and emphasize the right foods, then they can be very healthy.

 Like all diets, they have their advantages and disadvantages, but many people wonder about the potential benefits they offer.

 This article examines the studies and science behind both diets and provides an evidence-based guide to the health benefits.

 1. Low Carb Diets Are Clinically Proven For Weight Loss

 Many people find that low carb and keto diets work exceptionally well for losing weight.